apocalyptech/animalwellsave/README.md

  - Exclude Mock Disc from inventory unlocks if the user specifies both `--equip-enable all` and `--inventory-enable all` (this can be disabled by also using the `--dont-fix-disc-state` argument).
+ - Renamed the "extra" `PencilImages` optional dependency handling to just `Images`

 **v1.1.0** - *Jun 6, 2024*
  - Added explicit arguments to set various Quest State flags without having